gne-ldh/PPS/Content/Notes/Files/Compiling_and_running_program_by_amending_messages.md

 writing, we may be asked to write a particular line 10 times.
 If we do something wrong, teacher may direct us to write something, 10 times, as a part of punishment.
 In that case, what you will do?
 Will you write puts() 10 times, or copy paste, line to be repeated, 10 time.
-Ok, you may affort to copy for 10 times, what you will do, if you are asked to repeat it for 100 times.
+Ok, you may afford to copy for 10 times, what you will do, if you are asked to repeat it for 100 times.